 How Long Would I Have to be on BHRT For?

 It depends.
 There are two ways of looking at BHRT.
 One is that menopause does not last for the rest of a woman's life and that being on BHRT for a certain amount of time can get the body producing its own hormones again.
 Once symptoms subside we can gradually scale back on the hormones until they are no longer required.
 The other is that hormones are like vitamins or minerals that get depleted as we age.
 At the correct dose it is safe to be on hormones for the rest of your life.
 There are many protective benefits that hormones give us, especially estrogen which gives protection against bone loss, cardiovascular disease and Alzheimer's.

 Many insurances do cover BHRT from compounding pharmacies but always check with your insurance provider.
 Your insurance may also have a health expenditure account that could cover the prescription.

 Looking for a diet and supplement approach to treating your hormonal concerns?

 If you would like a more comprehensive approach to manage your hormonal complaints we have just the plan for you.
-Our natuorpathic led treatment plans are individualized and include advice and guidelines to promote key nutritional changes, lifestyle improvements, help select the most effective natural supplements with or without bio-identical hormones, based on your unique health presentation.
+Our natuorpathic doctor led treatments are individualized and include advice and guidelines to promote important nutritional changes, lifestyle improvements and will help to select the most effective natural supplements with or without bio-identical hormones, based on your unique health presentation.